 5 weeks of paid vacation

 Why should we live to work?
 There are more important things.
 If you’re a full-time employee in France, the law says you get 5 weeks of paid vacation per year.
 You are also encouraged to use all 5 weeks.
 End of story.

 Know what’s even better?
 All those public holidays.
 You get off for all of those too, and I’m not just talking about Christmas or New Year’s Day.
 In May 2017 alone, there are 3 that fall on a week day.
 Hello long weekend!

 I like when things are simple.
 When you’re shopping in France, the price on the label is the price you pay at the register.
 There’s no confusion when it comes to paying for things in France (and many places in Europe) because the tax is already factored into the price on the actual product or garment.
 That t-shirt is 25 euros and that’s exactly what you’ll pay at the register.
 Simple.

 Health insurance isn’t tied to your employment

 What about you?
-What things make more sense to you in France?
+What things about French culture make more sense to you in France?